aarol/wc-dfa-zig/README.md

 Instead, this is intended as a demonstration of how to implement a high-performance `wc` program using finite-state machines and data parallelism.

 This program is built on [Robert Graham's wc2](https://github.com/robertdavidgraham/wc2/) program.
-It uses a finite-state-machine which processes UTF-8 text byte-by-byte at ludicrous speed without any branching.
+It uses a finite-state-machine which processes UTF-8 text byte-by-byte at constant speed without any branching.

 Here is what the core loop looks like: